-In the case of rural participants, 31 percent connect to the internet from schools/work/tertiary institutions, 23 percent from public hotspots, 19 percent from their friends/neighbours houses, and 11 percent using internet cafés, public library or telecentres.
-Further analysis may enable these differences to be better understood when modelling is undertaken that relates income and other personal characteristics with connection types.
+In contrast, for the rural participants this figure was only slightly over 60 per cent with schools/work/tertiary institutions being significant at over 13 per cent, public hotspots being just under 10 per cent and friends or neighbours being a further 8 per cent.
+Later analysis may enable these differences to be better understood when modelling is undertaken that relates income and other personal characteristics with connection types.

-For those that had internet connections at home the majority had broadband connections of some type (almost 75-80 percent) but again there was a significant urban-rural divide.
+For those that had internet connections at home the majority had broadband connections of some type (almost 75-80 per cent) but again there was a significant urban-rural divide.
 Urban participants had much higher connection rates through ultra-fast broadband with a corresponding lower rate of ADSL/VDSL connectivity than when compared to rural participants.